 Concentrations provide a useful structure for academic planning and career preparation.

-University of Oregon business administration majors have the option to pursue one of the five concentrations*:
+University of Oregon business administration majors and accounting majors have the option to pursue a concentration*:

 *Concentrations aren't documented on transcripts, but may be represented on resumes.

 Available to business administration majors only.
 Business administration majors can elect to concentrate in accounting in order to become well-versed in the "language of business."
 Accounting principals and practices help investors and creditors make informed decisions, guide managers on how to allocate resources and price products, and catalyze a business's strategic growth.